xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/metadata.md

 The `<parent>` property can also be used in the body of a `<component>`, `<option>` or `<interface>`, but this is less common.
 However care has to be taken since excessive re-parenting can be confusing.
 Care also has to be taken when re-parenting below some other package that may not actually be loaded in a given configuration, since the resulting behaviour is undefined.

 The `<includeFile>` property can only be used in the body of a `<component>` object.
-The property takes a single filename as argument, and this should be another XCDL file containing additional options, subcomponents and interfaces that should go below the current component in the hierarchy.
+The property takes a single filename as argument, and this should be another xCDL file containing additional options, subcomponents and interfaces that should go below the current component in the hierarchy.
 If the directory layout conventions are observed then the component framework will look for the specified file relative to the meta subdirectory of the package, otherwise the filename will be treated as relative to the package’s top-level directory.

     <component name="stdio">